-Here are some tried tips for driving during the holidays?
+Here are some excellent tips for driving during the holiday!

 First things first.

 Let others know of your plans.
 It is best to have someone you trust know that you off on a trip, and they know if anything were to happen where to find you.

 Be flexible when planning holiday travel.
 Thing go wrong.
 Weather may be a factor and plans change.
 Before making the decision on when to start packing for your trip tomorrow morning or next week.
 You may need an extra day, depending on mother nature.

 Check your car.